lhapaipai/mini-file-manager/README.md

 ### BackEnd

-before you can configure the mini-file-manager, you must first install and configure the backend under Symfony with [pentatrion/upload-bundle](https://github.com/lhapaipai/upload-bundle).
+before you configure the mini-file-manager, you must first install and configure the backend under Symfony with [pentatrion/upload-bundle](https://github.com/lhapaipai/upload-bundle).

 ### FrontEnd